mchail/guavascript/articles/2013-04-16-how-does-hitbliss-know-youre-running-their-desktop-client.md

 title: How Does Hitbliss Know You're Running Their Desktop Client?
 date: 16/04/2013

 [Hitbliss](http://www.hitbliss.com) is a new video streaming service.
-They have a fresh take on the ad-supported-movie-rental model; you watch the ads up front, earn money, and use your earnings to rent from their library.
+They have a fresh take on the ad-supported-movie-rental model: you watch the ads up front, earn money, and use your earnings to rent from their library.
 Their catalog is solid, so I've been giving their service a shot this month.

 Hitbliss ships a native desktop app (a flash container) to stream the video content.
 Their website merely serves as a marketing page and catalog.
 When you browse the selections on [hitbliss.com](hitbliss.com), clicking on a "View in Hitbliss" link will either show the desktop app, if you have it running, or direct you to a download page.
 I was curious how the website knew whether I had the app open.
 Here's what I found.